Table of Contents

 https://your.api.domain/path?your_query=xxxx&another_query=yyyy&field_id_one&field_id_two

-You can setup within statement field.
-Statement field was originally designed for content play.
-Thus, it make sense to introduce under that field.
+You can set up within a statement field.
+The statement field was originally designed for content play.
+Thus, it makes sense to introduce under that field.

-"Have you considered to allow dynamic content under other field?"
+"Have you considered allowing dynamic content under other fields?"

-No, not at moment.
-Since dynmaic content allow multiple content to be return and rendered.
-Too many content could impact readability of form field.
+No, not at the moment.
+Since dynamic content allows multiple pieces of content to be returned and rendered.
+There are too many content types that could impact the readability of form fields.